 - Rest the ankle by not walking on it.

 - Ice the injury to reduce swelling.

 - Compression controls swelling, immobilizes and supports the ankle.

 - Elevate the foot above the heart.

-Swelling usually goes down with a few days.
+Swelling usually goes down within a few days.

-For a Grade II sprain, identified by partial tearing of the ligament, moderate tenderness and swelling, and an abnormal looseness in the ankle that Dr. Tallman can determine during the examination, follow the R.I.C.E. guidelines, allow more time for healing, and Dr. Tallman may immobilize the sprained ankle with a splint or boot.
+For a Grade II sprain, identified by partial tearing of the ligament, moderate tenderness and swelling, and an abnormal looseness in the ankle that the physician can determine during the examination, follow the R.I.C.E. guidelines, allow more time for healing, and he or she may immobilize the sprained ankle with a splint or boot.

 For a Grade III Sprain, identified by a complete tear of the ligament, significant swelling and tenderness, and substantial instability, follow the R.I.C.E. guidelines, support the ankle and protect it from sudden movements.
 Grade III sprains may require a short leg cast or cast-brace for 2 to 3 weeks.
 Surgery may be needed to repair the damage.

-All ankle sprains, from mild to severe, need rehabilitation.
-Dr. Tallman works with the DOC physical therapists to design a customized rehabilitation program, including strengthening, balance, endurance, and agility exercises, to prevent stiffness, increase range of motion, improve ankle strength, and prevent chronic ankle problems.
+Sprains, from mild to severe, need rehabilitation.
+The DOC physical therapist will design a customized rehabilitation program, including strengthening, balance, endurance, and agility exercises, to prevent stiffness, increase range of motion, improve ankle strength, and prevent chronic ankle problems.